QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 ```{index} single: Markov Chains; Simulation
 ```

-One natural way to answer questions about Markov chains is to simulate them.
+A good way to study a Markov chains is to simulate it.

 Let's start by doing this ourselves and then look at libraries that can help us.